Preboarding & onboarding software for frontline teams

 Learning

-Short modules attached to track steps, with an end-of-module test.
+Build your own modules and end-of-step tests inside each track — you author the content, we host the structure.
 The hire cannot move on until they pass.
 You see who passed, who failed, who needs another pass — without a separate LMS.

 Learning